qwaneu/qwaneu.github.io/_drafts/flow-distribution.md

 # Introduction
 subtitle: use flow distribution to visualize where to find time.

 "We have no time to improve" is something we hear regularly when consulting.
 Our knee jerk response is the old dutch proverb:

    You don't have time, you make time".

+In our experience, improvements pay off faster than people believe, so it is worth making time to improve.

 # A vicious cycle
 This is easier said than done.
 Where do you find the time, and how do you exploit the time you found as a team?

-(implementatiedetail, misschien schrappen, begint ook gelijk met AF, maar dit is breder.
-AF misschien voor in de sales blurb onderaan).
+(implementatiedetail, is meer voor ons waar het uitkomt. misschien schrappen, begint ook gelijk met AF, maar dit is breder.
+AF misschien voor in de sales blurb onderaan, het staat ook verderop).
 We frequently do architecture and process reviews for different companies.
 Using Agile Fluency diagnostic workshops to get insight in team capabilities.
 We see some patterns emerging.

 We talk to many teams in big organizations.
 When we ask them about what share of their time they spend on fixing defects, this is more often than not 50%.